ManimCommunity/manim/docs/source/installation/for_dev.rst

 Poetry can be easily installed in any OS by just running the below command.

-If your system has the curl, usually in Linux and Mac,
+If your system has the ``curl`` program installed, which is usually true in Linux and Mac,
 .. code-block:: bash

 	curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python